jonlpersson/ed-latimore/site/_posts/2021-08-26-8-unexpected-reasons-why-math-is-so-hard.md

 5. You try to rely on memorization
 6. You don’t know how to use basic concepts in the real world
 7. You have dyscalculia or dyslexia
-8. You just don’t like math &nbsp;
+8. You just don’t like math

 Math skills are just a tool to make your life a little easier.
 Calculators just solve computation problems, but understanding the relationships between things is the core of mathematics.
 Most people give up honing their math skills because they had a few bad experiences in school, most of which are listed here.

 If you see yourself on this list, now you know why math seems so hard, and you can do something about it.

-The rest is up to you.&nbsp;
+The rest is up to you.

 {% include widgets/summary.html id="5-Pillars-Of-Learning-Mastery" %}